server-mechanic/mechanic/README.md

 #### Evolve your containers and virtual machines more easily.

+## Features

+### Pros
+* Evolve your servers step by step.
+* Write server migrations in your favorite language.
+* Use the standard tools developed for the job, e.g. apt, yum, dnf.
+* Focus on the migrations instead of developing reusable plugins.
+* Minimal overhead, no central server required.

+### Cons
+* List of migrations can get very long for new installs.

 ## What Server Mechanic is for?
 If you want to manage your machines in a traceable and repeatable way one strategy is the creation of "infrastructure as code".